A Romantic Country Cottage in the Picturesque Coquet Valley

 You’ll receive a comprehensive guide book for your phone or tablet upon booking, which not only provides all the information you need to stay at Coquet Cottage, but also guides to all the local facilities, restaurants, shopping, attractions, the best beaches, walks, activities, exploring Northumberland, unique offers and much more.

 Sorry, no dogs permitted.
 Coquet Cottage is completely pet-free and is therefore suitable for guests with dog allergies.

 Coquet Cottage has a small outside seating area, furnished with a pretty table and chairs within a walled courtyard space to three sides, with deck chairs also available.
 The courtyard area is exclusive to the cottage, and whilst there is a shared pathway to the adjacent cottage in front, it’s very quiet indeed.
 This lovely space is west facing and gets the sun late morning through to early evening.

 There is no BBQ provided at Coquet Cottage.
 But you are more than welcome to bring your own disposable one and use safely.

 Accommodation on 2 floors; on the ground floor there is an open plan kitchen/dining area/lounge.
-On the first floor there is a master bedroom, second bedroom/study and bathroom.
+On the first floor there is a master bedroom, reading room with work space and bathroom.
 The shower is over the bath.
 Access Statement available below.

 Please be Aware